 3. With a video game industry revenue of $36.9 billion, the US led the global gaming industry in 2019.

 (Variety; Forbes; Globe News Wire; Newzoo)

 The projected video game industry growth for the period 2020-2025 is expected to evolve with an annual compound growth rate (CAGR) of 12% and reach a staggering $300 billion by 2025.

-From its estimated worth of $152.1 billion in 2019, the industry is projected to double in size in just five years’ time.
-By the end of 2020, the video game market is expected to reach $164.6 billion, a considerable growth since 2018, when the revenue of this industry was only $131 billion.
+From its estimated worth of $152.1 billion in 2019, the industry is projected to double in size in just five years.
+By the end of 2020, the video game market was expected to reach $164.6 billion, a considerable growth since 2018, when the revenue of this industry was only $131 billion.

-4. Video game statistics in 2019 ranked smartphones as the most profitable gaming platform.
+4. Video game sales statistics ranked smartphones as the most profitable gaming platform.

 Smartphones were projected to account for 36% of the total gaming industry revenue in 2019, bringing $54.9 billion into the value of the industry.

-5. Americans spent $35.8 billion on video game content, video game statistics for 2018 confirm.
+5. Americans spent $35.8 billion on video game content, the video game industry stats confirm.

 (IBIS World; Grand View Research; Statista; Statista; GameSpot)

 The US video game market is currently worth $64 billion, and the estimated annual increase rate for this market is 14.4%.
 Following IBIS World data, there were 171,512 businesses in the 2019 gaming market in the US.